atharvashirke/scryfall-wrapper/README.md

 # scryfall_wrapper

-The easiest way to get fresh data on every Magic TCG for your software in a simple and intuitive way.
+The easiest way to get fresh data on every Magic the Gathering card for your software in a simple and intuitive way.